 Cardiff plan to honour Euro ties despite losing majority of squad to quarantine

+Cardiff plan to honour Champions Cup ties despite losing majority of squad to quarantine

 The Blue and Blacks face testing European encounters against Toulouse and Harlequins.